 - Although this response varies by type of activity, i.e. 61% among firms in banking and finance, while 32% among firms in tourism.
 Source: https://www.lavoce.info/archives/64486/lavori-che-possiamo-continuare-a-svolgere/

 The share of inactive in April 2020 increased by 11.1% relative to April 2019.
 This is because individuals stopped looking for a job, including new labor market entrants.
 Further, the demand for labor has shrunk since the beginning of the lockdown as shown by Anastasia et al. (2020).
-In June 2020, the Italian Social Security Administration presented new figures about labor turnover in the first quarter of 2020.
-Relative to 2019, the number of new jobs activated in 2020 decreased by more than 9%, while the number of job separations stayed more or less constant, as shown by Figure 2:
+In September 2020, the Italian Social Security Administration presented new figures about labor turnover in the first two quarters of 2020.
+Relative to 2019, the number of new jobs activated in 2020 decreased by more than 9%, while the number of job separations stayed more or less constant, as shown in Figure 2.
+The decline in new jobs continued in the second quarter of 2020; at the same time, job separations started decreasing in the second quarter of 2020, as a result of the suspension of layoffs.
+Relative to the first two quarters of 2019, the Italian labor market experienced a 1.5 million and 988,000 drop in the number of new jobs and job separations, respectively; this resulted into a loss of about 578,000 jobs, mainly fixed term contracts (i.e. 73%).

 Some Italian regions provide daily and more detailed information on labor turnover.
 For instance, in the region of Veneto, the number of new jobs activated in the private sector between February 23 and June 14 2019 was about 204,000; in 2020 the same figure decreased to 100,000 (-51%), while job separations decreased of about 21% (from 145,000 to 107,000).

 As young workers have the lowest fatality rate and the lowest risk of needing healthcare, they should be employed to revive the economy (Anelli et al. 2020).
-However, the employment prospects of new labor market entrants are particularly bleak; so far, no measures to facilitate the job search have been introduced by the Italian Government.
+However, the employment prospects of new labor market entrants are particularly bleak.
+Workers between 15-34 years old experienced the largest drop in employment and an increase in both inactivity and unemployment rates.
+So far, no measures to facilitate the job search have been introduced by the Italian Government.
 Moreover, the National Agency for Active Labour Market Policies (ANPAL) has not been particularly responsive.

 During the lockdown, firms, universities, and the public administration adopted smart-working practices for their employees to carry on their activities.
 These practices are likely to continue if their impact on workers’ productivity is not negative; this clearly depends on whether workers adapt to the new technologies and on the type of jobs performed, e.g. the frequency of interactions with other people.
 According to Boeri et al. (2020), jobs that can be carried out remotely are only a small fraction of all jobs, i.e. 24%.
 This share however could be lower if some essential sectors, such as schools and childcare, do not resume their activities.